Peachtree Creek Greenway

-The Peachtree Creek Greenway trail is a multi-use trail under construction along the North Fork Peachtree Creek in and near Atlanta, Georgia, United States, which will traverse the cities of Atlanta, Brookhaven, Chamblee, Doraville and parts of unincorporated Dekalb County.
-Once complete, it will connect 12 mi from the Atlanta Beltline and PATH400 trails northward up to I-285.
-Some landmarks along the route will include Silverback stadium, Mercer University, CHOA & Emory and multiple schools and libraries.
+The Peachtree Creek Greenway is a multi-use trail under construction along the North Fork Peachtree Creek in and near Atlanta, Georgia, United States.
+Once complete, it will traverse Atlanta, Brookhaven, Chamblee, Doraville and parts of unincorporated DeKalb County, connecting 12 mi from the Atlanta Beltline and PATH400 trails northward up to I-285.
+Key landmarks along the route include Silverbacks Park, Mercer University, CHOA & Emory, and multiple schools and libraries.

 History

 Groundbreaking was in early 2018.
-Most of the Greenway will be a 14 foot wide, lighted concrete path suitable for bikes, wheelchairs, strollers and all modes of non-engine transportation.
-It will be considered an alternate (non-auto) transportation route.
-In December 2019, the first "Model Mile" was open to the public in Brookhaven.
-The path of the Greenway follows alongside the North Fork Peachtree Creek.
-Significant clean-up of the creek has included the removal of 30 truck loads of trash and over 200 tires in addition to many invasive species of foliage.
+Most of the Greenway will be a 14 foot wide, lighted concrete path suitable for bikes, wheelchairs, strollers, and all non-motorized transportation.
+In December 2019, the first "Model Mile" opened to the public in Brookhaven.
+Significant clean-up of the creek has included the removal of 30 truckloads of trash, over 200 tires, and invasive foliage.

-While the Greenway is expected to increase business revenue along the mostly immigrant Buford Highway corridor (BuHi district) there is concern about the effect of increased property value on affordable housing surrounding the greenway.
-Controversy has risen in regards to gentrification along the corridor.
-Anticipation for the Peachtree Creek Greenway has already caused the median gross rent to rise by 22.9%.
-The City of Brookhaven has been awarded $2.7 million in federal funds towards the project through the Atlanta Regional Commission.
-In 2017 The City of Brookhaven attempted to take 19 acres of land for the Peachtree Creek Greenway through eminent domain.
-In March 2018 a Dekalb County Superior Court Judge ruled against Brookhaven, calling it an illegal "bad faith" deal.
+The Greenway is expected to increase business revenue along the Buford Highway corridor but has raised concerns about rising property values and gentrification.

-The first section of the greenway opened on December 12, 2019 officially.
+The first section officially opened on December 12, 2019.
 In 2024, Brookhaven approved a $1.2 million contract to design the final phase of the Greenway.